TERREMEMBER/znbase/docs/content/latest/deploy/manual-deployment/system-config.md

 $ ulimit -a
 ```

-The following settings are recommended when running YugabyteDB.
+The following settings are recommended when running ZNbaseDB.

 ```
 core file size          (blocks, -c) unlimited